 Strain and worry require restful moments as compensation.
 Be good to yourself and plan such moments in your daily routine.
 Take time to prioritize your tasks according to importance.
 Different techniques can be helpful to find some time to relax:

 - Autogenic training

 In autogenic training, you concentrate on various body parts and practice relaxing the muscles completely.
 In this technique, verbal commands are used that tell the body to relax.
 Feelings of calm are promoted to reach the goal of deep relaxation.

 - Jacobsen progressive muscle relaxation

 Demanding too much from yourself plus an insurmountable mountain of tasks easily leads to a feeling of being overwhelmed.
-Always bear in mind: No-one is perfect!
-Therefore, you should not judge yourself too harshly and you should reduce your daily workload.
+Always bear in mind: No one is perfect!
+Therefore, you should not judge yourself too harshly.
+Stop dwelling on negative thoughts and try to reduce your daily workload.

 - Listen to signals from your body: Find out what really does you good and look after yourself!

-- Do not judge yourself too harshly, nobody is perfect
+- Do not judge yourself too harshly, nobody is perfect.

 Shop for Pascoe remedies here.

-- What is stress and what are the symptoms of stress?
+- What is stress?

 - Can stress make you sick?

 - What are the physical signs of stress?